BlueMoon522/RE/README.md

-Just a way/reason to study.
+Just a something to study.